adgellida/ubuntupackages/README.md

 1.Go to your selected script and modify it.

 * "installpackages1" if you want to install some basic packages.
+Recommended for a little advanced users.
-* "installpackages2" if you want to check my extra installed packages.
+* "installpackages1-minimal" if you want to install some minimal packages.
+Recommended for normal users.
+* "installpackages2" - migrated into 1.
 * "installpackages3" if you want to check my extra proposed packages.
 * "installpackages4" if you want to check more extra packages.
 * "installpackages5" if you want to check the test packages.